Need a healthy, low carb alternative to French fries? Well look no further. 🙂 These jicama fries are both deliciously satisfying AND easy to make.

 The prep for these jicama fries is super easy and you can even do it ahead of time or the day before to make meal prep easier on the day of.

-Cut each half into ¼" slices.
+Step 2: Cut each half into ¼" slices.

-Next, fill a medium pot about halfway with filtered water, add a little salt and heat the water over medium high heat.
-Once it boils, add the jicama slices and blanch them for 10 minutes in the boiling water.
-Then, drain, cool and dry with a paper towel or clean kitchen towel.
+Step 5: Fill a medium pot about halfway with filtered water and add a pinch of salt.
+Heat over medium high heat until the water boils.
+Then, add the jicama slices and let sit for 10 minutes in the boiling water.

 📋 Substitutions